core-wg/oscore/draft-ietf-core-object-security.md

    * ver: uint, contains the CoAP version number of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}

-   * code: bstr, contains is the CoAP Code of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}.
+   * code: uint, contains is the CoAP Code of the unprotected CoAP message, as defined in Section 3 of {{RFC7252}}.

    * alg: int, contains the Algorithm from the security context used for the exchange (see {{sec-context-def-section}});